PureMVC/puremvc-typescript-multicore-framework/README.md

 ## Usage

-As this port depends on the TypeScript language you may want to start by reading TypeScript "getting started":http://www.typescriptlang.org/.
+As this port depends on the TypeScript language you may want to start by reading [TypeScript getting started guide](http://www.typescriptlang.org/).

 Unit Test can be run live in the browser using included HTML file [test.html](https://github.com/PureMVC/puremvc-typescript-multicore-framework/blob/master/test-minified.html)